ahigerd/989snd-clef/README.md

 989snd-clef
 ==========

+989snd-clef is a player for 989snd music sequences from games supported by OpenGOAL such as Jak & Daxter and Sly Cooper.

 Building
 --------
 To build on POSIX platforms or MinGW using GNU Make, simply run `make`.
 The following make